Wichita Mountains: Details

 Relatively small and compositionally distinct plutons, known as the Roosevelt Gabbros, are found in the eastern and central Wichita Mountains.
 Like the layered complex, these are dark rocks.
 Unlike the layered complex, they contain appreciable amounts of biotite, a mineral that forms in magmas with elevated dissolved water.
 One of these bodies, the Mount Sheridan Gabbro, is exposed in roadcuts at Meers and underlies the Mount Scott Granite on the north side of the wildlife refuge.
 Weathered gabbroic soils are thicker and support more vegetation than those generated on weathered granite, so the tree line on the north side of Mount Sheridan approximates the contact between the Mount Sheridan Gabbro and the Mount Scott Granite.
 Geologic relationships suggest that the granites and gabbros intruded at depths no greater than half a kilometer in the crust.
 Minor uplift ensued, and magmatism concluded with the intrusive emplacement of subvolcanic features: rhyolite and diabase dikes.
 These are poorly exposed, with the exception of a large diabase dike in the Mount Scott Granite revealed during the recent widening of Oklahoma State Highway 49, just west of Interstate 44.

 Following the cessation of magmatism, the region subsided and was inundated by a shallow sea, resulting in the deposition of detrital sediments followed by carbonates.
 The change marks the local expression of the Sauk Unconformity.
 The light-colored rocks exposed in the Slick Hills are lower Paleozoic marine sediments, and are equivalent to those exposed in the Arbuckle Mountains, 100 km to the east.

 During the Pennsylvanian Period (330–290 million years ago) the region was subjected to intense pressure during the continental collision or orogeny which produced the Ouachita Mountains to the east.
 This resulted in faulting and folding striking along a WNW direction and includes the Arbuckle and Wichita Mountains of southern Oklahoma and the Amarillo Uplift of the Texas Panhandle.
 Up to 20000 ft of local uplift occurred during this time.

-This uplift locally created rugged mountains reduced by erosion to their present state largely during the Pennslyvanian & Permian Periods.
+This uplift locally created rugged mountains reduced by erosion to their present state largely during the Pennsylvanian and Permian Periods.
 Extensive weathering produced the tors of the Charon Gardens region and the "river" of boulders that descends the west slope of Mount Scott.
 Likewise, weathering produced the bowling-ball sized boulders in the Permian Post Oak Conglomerate locally found in and around the mountains.
 In addition to outcrops of the conglomerate, the boulders are preserved in the distinctive rock buildings of Medicine Park.
 As the Permian progressed, river sediments buried the Wichita Mountains, preserving them from further weathering.
 Recent geological erosion has removed these sediments, excavating these once buried fossil landforms.